xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer/README.md

 - All data is also dumped into the DATA view of the Analyzer.
 - IBI/HJ works too, but that's no magic as this looks on the bus like a normal bus transfer.

+# Contribute

+Feel free to share your extensions/modifications.
+PULL-requests are welcome!

 # How to install

 - Step #1: Download [i3c_analyzer.dll](i3c_analyzer.dll)